Contextual Inquiry Method in UX Design

 Contextual inquiry is literally inquiry of context.
-It is a method where participants are observed while they perform tasks and simultaneously talk about what they are doing while they perform them.
-Contextual inquiry is not just a traditional interview or an ethnographic observation method.
+It is a user research method where participants are observed while they perform tasks and simultaneously talk about what they are doing while they perform them.
+The contextual inquiry method is not just a traditional interview or an ethnographic observation method.
 The key difference between contextual inquiry and other user research methods is that participants must take a more active role in leading their session in contextual inquiry.

 Quick details: